michaljanocko/schemawax/README.md

 lastName === 'Jackson' // true
 ```

+Longer arrays get stripped at the end to fit the length of the tuple.
+Shorter arrays with not enough elements fail to decode.

 #### `D.array`

 The array decoder takes another decoder with which it tries to decode a whole JSON array.